AnshGoyal27/JavaScript_todo_app/README.md

 5. **Search**: Opens a dialogue box and allows to search/filter items by ID, Name, Color, Date, Deescription, Status

 Item can be selected from table by checking the radio button under Serial Column

+# Instructions
+ 1.Open Live Server in index.html to run the project